ryanallen/words-of-my-perfect-teacher/README.md

 #### 1.1 THE EIGHT HOT HELLS

-These eight [hells](#hell) lie one above the other like the storys of a building, from the [Reviving Hell](#111-the-reviving-hell) on top, down to [The Hell of Ultimate Torment](#118-the-hell-of-ultimate-torment) at the bottom.
+These eight [hells](#hell) lie one above the other like the storeys of a building, from the [Reviving Hell](#111-the-reviving-hell) on top, down to [The Hell of Ultimate Torment](#118-the-hell-of-ultimate-torment) at the bottom.
 In each the ground and perimeter are like the white-hot iron of a smith&mdash;there is nowhere at all where you could safely put your foot.
 Everything is a searingly hot expanse of blazing, fiery flame.

 ##### 1.1.1 The Reviving Hell